What is the Board of Adjustment?

 What if my Petition is Approved?

 If a petition is approved, property owners are allowed to use the property based on the Board's approval.
 All conditions included must be met.
-If the applicant does not obtain a building permit or certificate of occupancy within six months of the Board's decision, approval will expire, and the petition must be resubmitted.
+If the applicant does not obtain a building permit or certificate of occupancy within twelve months of the Board's decision, approval will expire, and the petition must be resubmitted.